 The health and safety of our visitors and staff is the top priority.
-When we reopen, you’ll notice some important changes to operating days, health and safety measures, and a timed-entry ticket reservation requirement.
+Since we’ve reopened in Fall 2020, you’ll notice some important changes to operating days, health and safety measures, and a timed-entry ticket reservation requirement.

 10:00 am – 10:40 am